morskyjezek/jezek-site/_posts/2024-09-10-metadata-origins-metaphors.md

 *Note: this post excerpts a draft of a larger essay that I am currently working on for an edited volume.
 Stay tuned for that as the canonical, extended version of the thoughts below.*

+**Update: the full draft is now posted, and comments or suggestions are welcome at the PubPub platform: [https://digital-preservation-a-critical-vocabulary.pubpub.org/pub/2ib9hvvg](https://digital-preservation-a-critical-vocabulary.pubpub.org/pub/2ib9hvvg).**

 #### Endnotes